Old Florida hotels & historic resorts

 The Breakers, Palm Beach

-The Breakers originally opened 1896 (as The Palm Beach Inn), burned down in 1925, and was rebuilt the following year.
+The Breakers originally opened in 1896 (as The Palm Beach Inn), burned down in 1925, and was rebuilt the following year.
 Remarkably, as of 2018, the Breakers Hotel is still a working business.

 The Royal Poinciana Hotel – Palm Beach